-In Acts 26:28 King Agrippa told Paul that “Almost you have persuaded me to be a Christian.”
+READ Acts 26:28 King Agrippa said “Almost thou persuades me to be a Christian.”
 Paul knew that ALMOST was not enough.
 We sing a song called "Almost persuaded”.
 King Agrippa didn’t want to give up his lifestyle.
 King Agrippa didn't want to live like Jesus wants us to live.
 He knew Paul was right, but just wasn’t willing to change his life.

 When King Agrippa stood up, that meant that he didn’t want to hear anymore.
 The guards took Paul back to his prison, while King Agrippa, Queen Bernice and Festus talked about Paul.

 They knew Paul didn’t do anything wrong, but since he appealed to Caesar, they decided Paul had to go to Rome for a trial.